iamqw3rty/autoresponder-bot-to-prove-a-point/README.md

 ## Configuration

+Before you do anything, you need to clone the repository.
+To do that, you must run `git clone https://github.com/iamqw3rty/autoresponder-bot-to-prove-a-point.git && cd autoresponder-bot-to-prove-a-point` (the command may vary from OS to OS, these are the instructions for Ubuntu 22.04).
 To configure the bot, open `/botconfig/config.json` and input your bot token in the space provided.
 You may also optionally change the prefix.
 Next, open `/botconfig/settings.json` and input the owner ID and whitelisted channels in the spaces provided.

 ## Installing bot dependencies